A passion for reggae music

 Reggaemani was founded in 2009 by Erik Magni, a now 36 year old freelance writer and communications professional living in Stockholm, Sweden.
 Erik Magni is Reggaemani’s editor and sole writer, and he has been a music addict and record collector for more than two decades.
 Today Erik also works closely with United Reggae, and he has previously been featured in Irie Up, Reggae Galore (Swedish), Svenska Reggaebloggen (Swedish), Rebel Music (Swedish) and Skivkoll (Swedish).

-Many thanks to Beth Lesser for letting me use her great photo, to artist Chris Lister for letting me use his portrait of Dennis Brown, to Henrik Lindqvist for helping me with design issues and last but not least Anna Thunander for her continous support, great ideas and sporadic proof reading.
+Many thanks to Beth Lesser for letting Reggaemani use her great photo, to artist Chris Lister for the portrait of Dennis Brown, to Henrik Lindqvist for helping out with design issues and last but not least Anna Magni for her continuous support, great ideas and sporadic proof reading.

 If you have any suggestions, thoughts or ideas don’t hesitate to get in touch via erik [at] reggaemani.com or [at] Reggaemani on Twitter, Facebook, Soundcloud, Mixcloud and Instagram.

 Pingback: Ken Boothe In Sweden « « Lawless StreetLawless Street